cjmerzbacher/bayesopt-dynamic-pathways/README.md

 3. **glucaric_acid_background_singlearch.csv** Contains the results of 100 1000-iteration runs of the glucaric acid model, with its architecture space restricted to a single control architecture at a time
 4. **glucaric_acid_kinetic_perturbation.csv** [Large file, not on GitHub] Kinetic perturbation results across four architectures, 100 perturbations.

-### Consistency of optima across flat objective function landscapes
+### Exploration of alternative objective functions
 1. **fatty_acid_sample_run_production_burden.csv** Contains the results of 1 1000-iteration sample run of the fatty acid model with the production-burden objective function
 2. **fatty_acid_tradeoff_curve_speed_accuracy.csv** Contains the optimal results for scanning alpha values for the speed-accuracy objective function.